saifan340/Text_to_SQL/README.md

 - **Database preview** showing sample data from tables
 - **Health monitoring** for the backend API
 - **User session management** with persistent chat history

-The simple Streamlit app (`streamlit2_app.py`) provides:
-- **Basic question input** interface
+-
-- **Direct API integration** for quick testing
-- **Minimal setup** for simple use cases

 ## API reference
-- GET /health — Service health JSON
+GET /health — Returns service health status in JSON format.

-- GET /schema — Returns discovered tables/columns
+GET /schema — Returns discovered database tables and columns.

-- GET /employees — Example: returns all rows from employees
+GET /employees — Example endpoint that returns all rows from the employees table.

-- POST /query — Generates SQL for your prompt and executes it
+POST /query — Generates and executes an SQL query based on the user’s prompt.

-- POST /ask — Like /query but also uses recent conversation as context and stores Q/A to DB
+POST /ask — Similar to /query, but also considers recent conversation history and stores the Q&A in the database.

-- GET/POST /ask_form — Minimal HTML form for manual testing
+POST /chat — Enables free-form conversation between the user and the LLM, handling both database-related and general (non-database) questions.
 Examples

 Generate and run SQL from a prompt: